lumeland/blog/posts/lume-3.md

 - sass always processes `.scss` and `.sass` files.
 - svgo always processes `.svg` files.
 - check_urls, base_path, code_highlight, fff, inline, json_ld, katex, metas,
-  multilanguage, og_images, prism, relative_urls, filter_pages always affects to
+  multilanguage, og_images, prism, relative_urls, filter_pages always process
   `.html` pages.

 ### Name option

 There are other plugins that register filters or helpers that you can use in your pages.
 In Lume 2 you could customize the name of these elements.
-For example, is possible to use a different key to store the data for the `metas`
+For example, it's possible to use a different key to store the data for the `metas`
 plugin:

 ```js